bernardcooke53/adagiovanni/README.md

 The MVP doesn't include any scope for customization of sandwich orders.
 The MVP doesn't allow customers to edit or cancel their order after submission!
-The MVP makes Giovanni's schedule public - if Giovanni wants to put his schedule into an admin portal, this can be added in a later iteration.
+The MVP makes Giovanni's schedule public - if Giovanni wants to put his schedule into an admin portal, this can be added in later.

 Based on Giovanni's input, customers will place their order for pickup ASAP and the schedule will reflect the earliest time it can be served on a first-come, first-served basis.
 This means if Stavros places his order